Victorian Cancer Agency Fellowships

 2. Complete draft application & email to RIC for review

 Register for an account and complete the draft application in SmartyGrants.
-Select "Download PDF" within your application and email a complete draft application that is review ready (including supporting documents) to RIC for review by 10am Tue 5th July 2022.
-A hardcopy is not required.
+Select "Download PDF" within your application and email a complete draft application that is review ready (including supporting documents) to RIC for review by 10am Tue 26th July 2023.

 3. Complete the application after feedback

 After taking feedback from RIC into consideration, complete the application in SmartyGrants.
-Upload all documents and paying special attention to formatting requirements and file naming conventions.
-It is suggested to seek advice from colleagues, Faculty Mentors, etc. before finalising the application.
+Upload all documents and pay special attention to formatting requirements and file naming conventions.
+It is suggested you seek advice from colleagues, Faculty Mentors, etc. before finalising the application.

 4. Obtain email consent from Co- & Associate-Investigators